What A Resume Should Look Like

 Academic (Research, Education, Literary):

-Color scheme: Navy blue or deep green convey knowledge and stability, ideal for academic settings.
+Color scheme: Navy blue or deep green conveys knowledge and stability, ideal for academic settings.

 Fonts: Formal serif fonts like Garamond or Georgia are well-suited for academic resumes, projecting a sense of seriousness and scholarship.